 Bird & Bird now have a supplier management tool in place that supports their requirements for continual supplier engagement, ongoing assessment, and an efficient annual audit cycle.
 They have the flexibility to amend the assessment content as they see fit, and to add requirements if a supplier’s services evolve.

-The exponential growth in resource requirement that resulted from the implementation of a global management system and ISO 27001 certification programme, has been brought under control with a centralised solution.
+The exponential growth in resource requirements that resulted from the implementation of a global management system and ISO 27001 certification programme, has been brought under control with a centralised solution.
 Whilst they still require information security champions in each location, the management of a global supply chain is simplified through centralised compliance transparency and a solution that drives best practice and up to date information through a series of automated compliance notifications.